20 Prime Places to See Beautiful Cherry Blossoms

 The Brooklyn Botanic Garden has an impressive collection of cherry trees that includes some 26 different species.
 The cherry blossoms usually appear between late March and mid-May, but check the website for updates.
 The first trees often bloom along with the daffodils.
 Admission is $15 for adults and $8 for students 12 and older.

 Vancouver is home to 40,000 cherry trees, many of them a gift from Japan.
-The Vancouver Cherry Blossom Festival at VanDusen Botanical Garden runs March 30 to April 23.
-There are free "Bike the Blossoms" tours and "Tree Talks & Walks."
+The Vancouver Cherry Blossom Festival at VanDusen Botanical Garden runs April 3-29, traditionally with free "Bike the Blossoms" tours and "Tree Talks & Walks."
 For those who want to explore on their own, an online map provides information about the state of the cherry blossoms in 23 neighborhoods around the city.

-Salem hosted its first cherry festival nearly 115 years ago.
-Today, the free festival is a one-day celebration (March 18) featuring the more than 150 Akebono flower cherry trees lining the Capitol Mall.
-Activities include kite-flying demonstrations, a Japanese tea ceremony, a kimono fashion show, Japanese dance and chorus performances, and cherry product samples.
+Salem hosted its first cherry festival around 115 years ago.
+Today, the free festival is a one-day celebration (March 25) featuring the more than 150 Akebono flower cherry trees lining the Capitol Mall.
+Activities include taiko drum lessons, children's activities, and special musical performers visiting from Japan.
+Kite-flying demonstrations, a Japanese tea ceremony, a kimono fashion show, Japanese dance and chorus performances, and cherry product samples have all been part of past events.

 Hamburg is another city regularly named one of the best places to see cherry blossoms, thanks in large part to the city's Japanese population, which began planting the trees around Alster Lake in the 1960s.
 To show its appreciation for the trees, the city began hosting an annual festival and fireworks show in 1968.
 The festival takes place in May, but an exact date has not yet been set for this year.